deepankarck2/Walk-to-Reveal-Android-Game/README.md

 ## Tools Used
 The following tools will be used to develop the Walk to Reveal game:
-* Java - We will use Java to develop the game logic and implement the gameplay mechanics.
+* Java - I will use Java to develop the game logic and implement the gameplay mechanics.
 * Android SDK - The Android SDK will be used to develop the game for Android devices.
-* Google Maps API - We will use the Google Maps API to display the map and track the player's location.
+* Google Maps API - I will use the Google Maps API to display the map and track the player's location.
-* Gradle - We will use Gradle to manage dependencies and build the game.
+* Gradle - I will use Gradle to manage dependencies and build the game.

 ## Project Status
 The Walk to Reveal game is still under review and planning phase.
 I am currently working on the game design and mechanics.
 I will keep updating the repository with my progress, and we hope to release the game soon.